 The Oregon 9-1-1 Program maintains two accounts from the 9-1-1 excise taxes they receive that fund equipment and services for all the State of Oregon 9-1-1 centers.
-They have put in place several cost cutting measures to help maintain these two accounts.
+Over the past several years the State has put in place several cost cutting measures to help maintain these two accounts.
 These cost reductions have been passed on to each 9-1-1 center.
 In the past, OEM has paid to maintain all five of our emergency call-taking positions.
 The District has become responsible for the maintenance of one of our five positions as well as associated costs to maintain the 9-1-1 phone system analytics software.
 Maintaining the fifth position and the analytic system to measure our performance is critical to our operations.
 The estimated funds to maintain these items continue to be included in this line item.